 With Veeam Backup & Replication, you can restore an entire VM from a backup file to the latest state or to a previous point in time if the original VM fails.

 Entire VM restore requires you to fully extract the VM image to the production storage.
 Veeam Backup & Replication copies the VM data from the backup repository to the selected storage, registers the VM on the chosen Hyper-V host and, if necessary, powers it on.

-When you restore a VM to a new location, you need to specify new VM settings such as the new VM name, the host and volume where the VM will reside and network properties.
+When you restore a VM to a new location, you can specify new VM settings such as the new VM name, the host and volume where the VM will reside and network properties.
 Veeam Backup & Replication will change the VM configuration file and store the VM data to the location of your choice.

 If a VM has several VM disks, Veeam Backup & Replication restores VM disks in parallel.